 To SA2

-ACTION: SA4 kindly requests SA2 to comment on the above questions on whether the Alternative S-NSSAI provides similar guarantees as that of the S-NSSAI it replaces, whether the UE application is aware of network slice replacement, and whether the Alternative S-NSSAI information is shared with or exposed to the Application Function or the Application Provider prior to, or after, the network slice replacement procedure.
+ACTION: SA4 kindly requests SA2 to confirm that the Alternative network slice provides similar performance as that of the original network slice that it replaces, and comment on whether the network slice replacement procedure is transparent to the UE application, whether the Application Function and the Application Provider are notified when there is network slice replacement, and whether the Application Provider knows the Alternative network slice information prior to the network slice replacement procedure (e.g., through OAM).

 ACTION: SA4 kindly requests SA2 to inform it of any existing or planned work in this area.